Cover bild

 • File(s) Selector: ={{ $json.image_file_path }}

-Der image_file_path aus the Datenbank enthält den vollständigen Pfad innerhalb des Docker-Containers, z.
+Der image_file_path aus the database contains den completelyen Pfad inside des Docker-container, z.
 B. /data/wpmedia/raw/2026-01-20_heise-it_openai-stellt-neues-modell-vor_img-01.jpg.
-Dieser Pfad must with dem in Agent 4 gemounteten Volume übereinstimmen.
+Dieser Pfad must with dem in Agent 4 match the mounted volume.

 • Node: HTTP Request (Name: HTTP Request)